-EAM and CMMS (Enterprise Asset Management and Computerised Maintenance Management Systems) in recent years have become more popularly used within medium to large organisations to manage assets and maintenance.
+Enterprise Asset Management and Computerised Maintenance Management Systems (EAM and CMMS) in recent years have become more popularly used within medium to large organisations to manage assets and maintenance.
 Some systems have inherent deficiencies that prevent holistic management of all the required areas of the plan.
 That being said, of the features that are available from most EAMs, many organisations are guilty of not fully utilising them.

 Getting it right the first time takes planning, resources and treating the implementation as a major change program and not just a project.
 This is easier said than done and is often best when supported by the services of change management professionals and asset infrastructure specialists.

 We often fail to recognize that our human resources and business processes are important parts of an organisation’s asset management system.
 A lack of due diligence in these areas will also negatively impact the bottom line and should be planned for as well.

 Value of Effective Asset Management

 Improved financial performance: improving the return on investments and reducing costs can be achieved while preserving asset value and without sacrificing the short or long-term realisation of organisational objectives.

 Informed asset investment decisions: enabling the organisation to improve its decision-making and effectively balance costs, risks, opportunities and performance.

 Managed risk: reducing financial losses, improving health and safety, goodwill and reputation, and minimising environmental and social impact, can result in reduced liabilities such as insurance premiums, fines and penalties.